jipal5212-wq/Code_Nakshatra-SKILLING-it/README.md

-# SKILLING IT — Daily Execution Platform
+# S-KILLING it — Daily Execution Platform

 > Not a course.
 Not a tutorial.
 A 24-hour execution loop that forces you to learn, build, and submit — every single day.